 I guess what I love most about this dish is that the tender stem broccoli has so many health benefits, a lovely sweet natural flavour and the sweet and spicy rub just gives it an extra kick that will make anyone love it.

-- 400g tendereste broccoli, wished
+- 400g tendereste broccoli, washed

 - 1tbsp gochujang (Korean chilli paste)